vfilipovi/vhs-frontend-lab/README.md

 We use React + Typescript to write frontend for our projects so we would prefer if you also used React.
 However, it is not necessary at all.
 If you have more experience writing in Vue.js, Angular, Svelte, or just pure JavaScript that's good as well, feel free to implement the solution however you know.

 Usage of Typescript is a bonus, but also not necessary.
+Additionally, your application can be a classic Single Page Application (SPA), but you can also use technologies like NextJS which allows server side rendering or incremental site regeneration and other cool features.

 Just don't write a mobile app, we're targeting browsers, so the only requirement is that your build uses HTML, CSS and JavaScript. :)